European banks pay heavy price for scandals

 These bonds backed by subprime and other risky home mortgages lay at the heart of the financial crisis and are subject to a number of lawsuits in the United States.

 More than a dozen banks and brokerages, including Deutsche, J.P.
-Morgan and Citigroup, are under investigation by regulators over possible rate manipulation.
+Morgan and Citigroup (C.N), are under investigation by regulators over possible rate manipulation.

 Unlike Barclays and UBS, Deutsche has not yet reached a legal settlement.
 “The investigations under way have the potential to result in the imposition of significant financial penalties and other consequences for the bank,” Deutsche said in its third-quarter report.